 - Deconfirmed Bachelor: Bobby

 - Desperately Looking for a Purpose in Life: The various sorts of rich, middle-aged women that Joanne describes in The Ladies Who Lunch.
 By the third verse, she is also including and describing herself.

 - Downer Ending: One amateur production infamously ended the show with Robert Driven to Suicide.
 Sondheim was not amused.

-- Growing Up Sucks: "You're not a kid anymore, Robert!
+- Growing Up Sucks: "You're not a kid anymore, Robby!
 I don't think you'll ever be a kid again, kiddo!"

 - Handsome Lech: Bobby can be played this way

 - Happily Married: Deconstructed, as it's very clear that all of the couples have far from fairy-tale marriages, but in the end one is left with the impression that they are, ultimately, happy and fulfilled in their relationships.

 - "I Want" Song: First, Someone is Waiting depicts Bobby's impossible dream of finding the perfect woman, who combines the best parts of all of his female friends.
 Then in Marry Me a Little, he expresses a desire for an easy, no-strings marriage, but it's clear that what he's hoping for isn't realistic or sustainable.
 Finally in Being Alive he starts by decrying marriage, but ultimately expresses a strong desire for someone to share his life with.

 - Idle Rich: In the 2011 New York Philharmonic production, as Bobby describes each of his female friends in Someone Is Waiting, they are shown each doing their normal household activities, such as reading a magazine or folding children's clothes, but Joanne is shown lounging and staring off into the distance.